-Learners are required to complete one sustained design and make project, based on a design brief developed by the learner.
-Approximately 80 hours should be devoted to this project.
+Learners are required to complete one sustained design and make task, based on the contextual challenge they have chosen.
+Approximately 40 hours should be devoted to this task.
 Teachers are only required to monitor learners and because the design folio is iterative the learners should manage their time appropriately.

-In completing the design and make project, the learner will be required to produce the following evidence:
+In completing the design and make task, the learner will be required to produce the following evidence:

-- a design brief developed by the learner - a final prototype (or prototypes) based on that design brief, and - additional evidence as necessary, including a design folio, to enable the assessment of the learner's attainment in each of the categories (a) to (e) in the table above.
+- a design brief developed in response to one of the contextual challenges set by WJEC - a final prototype (or prototypes) based on that design brief, and - additional evidence as necessary, including a design folio, to enable the assessment of the learner's attainment in each of the categories (a) to (e) in the table above.